Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Additional Experiments

-In this section, we extend the experiments of~\cref{fig:verify_width_non_lazy} to more initializations under non-lazy training regime (the variance of the initial weight are $\frac{1}{m^3}$ and $\frac{1}{m^4}$).~\cref{fig:verify_width_non_lazy_} provides the relationship between robustness and width of neural network for these two initializations and shows that the robustness improves with the increase of the width of network which consistent with~\cref{thm:perturbation_stability_non_lazy}, but the difference between different initializations is not as large as our theoretical expectation, which may indicate that the bound in~\cref{thm:perturbation_stability_non_lazy} is not tight enough.
+We extend the experiments of~\cref{fig:verify_width_non_lazy} to more initializations under non-lazy training regime (the variance of the initial weight are $\frac{1}{m^3}$ and $\frac{1}{m^4}$).~\cref{fig:verify_width_non_lazy_} provides the relationship between robustness and width of neural network for these two initializations and shows that the robustness improves with the increase of the width of network which is consistent with~\cref{thm:perturbation_stability_non_lazy}.
+However, the difference between different initializations is not as large as our theoretical expectation, which may indicate that the bound in~\cref{thm:perturbation_stability_non_lazy} is not tight enough.